Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

     Max: I don't think you hate Cybervators ~As much as you think~

-Airiona helps Max with the presumed interest of collecting history bits
+Spike helps Max with the presumed interest of collecting history bits

 The more Max wins the more history bits they collect.
-The more Airiona learns about the past the more she resents the present.
+The more Spike learns about the past the more she resents the present.
 The more Max wins the more pleasure he enjoys in the present.
-By stories end Max becomes self indulgent and arrogant while Airiona is filled with self pity and envy.
+By stories end Max becomes self indulgent and arrogant while Spike is filled with self pity and envy.
 They must eventual overcome these faults to work together so they can defeat Bursun.
-Airiona must coordinate both Max and Jax allowing her to make the best of the skills she has.
+Spike must coordinate both Max and Jax allowing her to make the best of the skills she has.
 Max must bring Airona back to the side of good by recogonizing his own faults

 When Max joins the fight as the teams support fighter seperating the The cyber.fighter and the cyber.beast when they are on the defense whenever they have a lead.
 This made it harder for other teams to accumulate points as they have to get through the Cyber.fight standing on the satellite as well as Max controling the detached cyber.beast.
-Other teams did the same using the code Max opensourced to enable it ensuring such a stategy can not become illegal since anyone can do it. however most teams only employ cybervators not fellow humans to join the team as Max/Airiona/Aarock was hoping would happen.
+Other teams did the same using the code Max opensourced to enable it ensuring such a stategy can not become illegal since anyone can do it. however most teams only employ cybervators not fellow humans to join the team as Max/Spike/Aarock was hoping would happen.

 Max then starts using more than one color type on his team when Minia joins them. other teams relize the advantage this gives.
 The rules again change allowing fans to vote for one blue and one red cybervator.
-This required teams to have 2 red types and 2 blue types on each team in order remain competative. redstributing teams to ensure each team can have at least 2 of each(Airiona thinks they are agian supressing them).
+This required teams to have 2 red types and 2 blue types on each team in order remain competative. redstributing teams to ensure each team can have at least 2 of each(Spike thinks they are agian supressing them).

 To acomedated Minia Max splits his team into an offensive and defensive unit giving them yet another advantage thanks to them being able to specialize.
 Other teams do the same.
 Aarock finally lets Max fight on offense but not defense allowing him to alternate/rotate with Minia.
 After Aarock Bites off the tail of a cybervator they agian create an ejection rule.